kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 Your databricks host must include the protocol (`https://`).
 ```

-### Install Kedro and dbx in a new virtual environment
+### Install Kedro and the databricks CLI in a new virtual environment

 In your local development environment, create a virtual environment for this tutorial using Conda: